Infant mortality

 30

 Figure 3 shows the infant mortality rate split by neonatal deaths (under 28 days) and post-neonatal deaths (between 28 days and 1 year).
-It can clearly be seen that deaths under 28 days make up the biggest proportion of infant mortality deaths in Blackpool and nationally, with Blackpool's neonatal mortality rate rising from 3.3 per 1,000 live births in 2014-16 to 4.8 in 2017-19 before reducing to 4.0 per 1,000 in 2019-21.
-The neonatal mortality rate for England in 2019-21 was 2.8 per 1,000 births.
+It can clearly be seen that deaths under 28 days make up the biggest proportion of infant mortality deaths in Blackpool and nationally, with Blackpool's neonatal mortality rate recently rising from 3.6 per 1,000 live births in 2018-20 to 4.9 in 2021-23.
+Blackpool's neonatal mortality rate is now significantly higher than the England average of 3.0 per 1,000 births.

-Over the past 40 years infant mortality rates in England and Wales have declined from 12 deaths per 1,000 births in 1980 to 3.7 in 2021, a likely reflection of advances in medical care, particularly midwifery and neonatal intensive care.2
+Over the past 40 years infant mortality rates in England and Wales have declined from 12 deaths per 1,000 births in 1980 to 4.1 in 2023, a likely reflection of advances in medical care, particularly midwifery and neonatal intensive care.

 Risk factors

 Several different factors are associated with increased risk of infant death and these vary according to age at death.
 For example, the effect of prematurity and low birthweight is greater in the first 28 days.
-Despite the downward trend in the infant mortality rate, evidence in the Marmot Review: Fair Society, Healthy Lives noted that factors, including births outside marriage, maternal age under 20 years and deprivation, were independently associated with an increased risk of infant mortality.
+The Marmot Review: Fair Society, Healthy Lives in 2010 noted that factors, including births outside marriage, maternal age under 20 years and deprivation, were independently associated with an increased risk of infant mortality.
+In 2020, Health Equity in England: The Marmot Review 10 Years On found there had been increases in infant mortality in areas in the most deprived decile since 2010.

-Risk factors for infant and child mortality include social factors such as:
+Risk factors for infant and child mortality include factors such as:

 Additional medical factors also include:

-For the Blackpool, Lancashire and Blackburn with Darwen region, the deaths of all children under the age of 18 are reviewed by the Child Death Overview Panel (CDOP) which is administered through the Children’s Safeguarding Assurance Partnership.
+In Blackpool, Lancashire and Blackburn with Darwen deaths of all children under the age of 18 are reviewed by the Child Death Overview Panel (CDOP) which is administered through the Lancashire Safeguarding Partnership.
 The main purpose of the panel is to identify lessons and prevent future child deaths.
-The Children's Safeguarding Assurance Partnership website has the most recent CDOP report.
+Their website has the most recent CDOP Reports.

 National and local strategies